 Falls can happen anytime and anywhere to people of any age.
 However, as people get older, the number of falls and the severity of injury resulting from falls increases.

-According to the Centers for Disease Control and Prevention (CDC), falls are the leading cause of fatal and nonfatal injuries in people age 65 and older.
-Common injuries due to falls are head injuries, shoulder and forearm fractures, spine fractures, pelvic fractures, and hip fractures.
+A fall can be a major life-changing event that robs an elderly person of their independence.
 Fortunately, many falls can be prevented with healthy lifestyle choices and safety modifications in the home.

 Facts about Falls and the Elderly

 - Each year, more than 1 in 4 adults aged 65 and older (more than 25%) will experience a fall.*

 - Around 3 million older Americans who fall end up in the emergency room, and more than 800,000 have to be hospitalized.*

 - Falls are the leading cause of injury-related death among adults aged 65 and older.
 Falls among adults 65 and older caused more than 36,000 deaths in 2020.*